samuelyohannes24/CS361-Group-Project/docs/osint_research.md

 Tom: 'Have I been Pwed' and 'VirusTotal '
 **VirusTotal API Integration**

-VirusTotal can be integrated using an API key, which can be obtained by creating an account at https://www.virustotal.com/gui/join.
+-VirusTotal can be integrated using an API key, which can be obtained by creating an account at https://www.virustotal.com/gui/join.

+File Scanning and Analysis
+Uploading and Scanning a File
+POST /files

+Uploads a file for malware scanning.
+Getting File Scan Report
+GET /files/{id}

+Retrieves the analysis results for a specific file.